-1.1 Welcome to the Submission Draft of the Wilmcote and Pathlow Neighbourhood Development Plan.
-The formal Submission Draft prepared by a group of local volunteers and parish councillors and has been amended in response to comments received during the first formal consultation held in early 2016 and submitted to Stratford-on-Avon District Council.
+1.1 Welcome to the Wilmcote and Pathlow Neighbourhood Development Plan.
+The Plan has been prepared by a group of local volunteers and parish councillors and has been amended in response to comments received during previous consultations.

-i View towards Pathlow from WIImcote Station
+i View towards Pathlow from Wllmcote Station

-^{1.2} Wilmcote is a rural village of unique historic significance, set within the open Warwickshire countryside.
+1.2 Wilmcote is a rural village of unique historic significance, set within the open Warwickshire countryside.
 The parish of Wilmcote consists of the village of Wilmcote and the hamlet of Pathlow and their surrounding fields, with a population of 1,229 residents1.
 It has a rich history, with both the village and hamlet appearing in The Domesday Book.
 Its most famous building, and a source of tourism and international interest, is Mary Arden's Farm, originally the farm of William Shakespeare's grandfather, Robert Arden, and the childhood home of his mother.
-The village attracts visitors from all over the world to this countryside museum and to its historic canal, rich in wildlife habitats, which provides an important green corridor to Stratford-upon-Avon,.
+The village attracts visitors from all over the world to this countryside museum and to its historic canal, rich in wildlife habitats, which provides an important green corridor to Stratford-upon-Avon.
 Farmland close to the canal and railway features vestiges of the local industry that flourished in the nineteenth century: the quarrying of Wilmcote stone, used for the floor of the Houses of Parliament.
 Today, the village is served by train and bus, has a primary school, a church, a village hall and youth centre, a social club, two pubs, a scout hut, a children's play area, two playing fields, shop and mobile Post Office.
-The guestionnaire conducted by the Neighbourhood Planning Group revealed that residents greatly value such amenities and recreational spaces, including the canal, and that they wish to protect the peacefulness of the village, its friendly community, its history, its Green Belt setting and views across open countryside, and the fact that it is not overdeveloped.
+The questionnaire conducted by the Neighbourhood Planning Group revealed that residents greatly value such amenities and recreational spaces, including the canal, and that they wish to protect the peacefulness of the village, its friendly community, its history, its Green Belt setting and views across open countryside, and the fact that it is not overdeveloped.